tmenier/flurl-site/content/docs/error-handling.md

 ### Allowing Non-2XX Responses

 If you don't like the default throwing behavior, you can change it at [any settings level](configuration.md) via `Settings.AllowedHttpStatusRange`.
-This is a string based setting that excepts wildcards, so if you never want to throw, set it to `*`.
+This is a string based setting that accepts wildcards, so if you never want to throw, set it to `*`.

 You can also allow non-2XX at the request level: